V = simulate(model,numObs)

 If E0 is a column vector, then it is applied to each simulated path.
 If E0 is a matrix, then it needs at least NumPaths columns.
 If the number of columns exceeds NumPaths, then only the first NumPaths columns are used.

-Default: Necessary observations are set to an independent sequence of disturbances with mean zero and variance equal to the exponentiated unconditional mean of the logarithm of the EGARCH(P,Q) variance process.
+Default: Necessary observations are set to an independent sequence of disturbances with mean zero and standard deviation equal to the unconditional standard deviation of the GARCH process.

 If V0 is a column vector, then it is applied to each simulated path.
 If V0 is a matrix, then it needs at least NumPaths columns.
 If the number of columns exceeds NumPaths, then only the first NumPaths columns are used.

-Default: Necessary observations are set equal to the exponentiated unconditional mean of the logarithm of the EGARCH(P,Q) variance process.
+Default: Necessary observations are set equal to the unconditional variance of the GARCH process.

-numObs-by-NumPaths matrix of time series response data.
-Y usually represents a time series of innovations with mean zero and conditional variances given in V (a continuation of the presample innovation series E0).
+numObs-by-NumPaths matrix of response data.
+Y usually represents a time series of innovations with mean zero and conditional variances are given in V (a continuation of the presample innovation series E0).

 Y might also represent a time series of innovations with mean zero plus an offset.
 The inclusion of an offset is signaled by a nonzero Offset property in model.
 If the input model includes an offset, the offset is added to the underlying mean-zero innovations such that Y represents a time series of offset-adjusted innovations.

-Simulate conditional variance and response paths from an EGARCH(1,1) model.
+Simulate conditional variance and response paths from a GARCH(1,1) model.

 Simulate 500 sample paths, each with 100 observations.